 Climate change and food security

 When we waste food, we might lament over the wasted resources that went into growing it.
 Lost resources are hugely problematic—but food waste affects our planet in other powerful ways: for one, it is a significant contributor to global warming.
-Not only does agriculture contribute to a third of greenhouse gas emissions while 40% of agricultural product is wasted, but food that decomposes in landfill also releases methane (a greenhouse gas) into the atmosphere.
+Not only does agriculture contribute to a third of greenhouse gas emissions while 40% of agricultural product is wasted, but food that decomposes in landfill also releases methane (a potent greenhouse gas) into the atmosphere.